a-arbabian/chess_theory_tree_visualizer/README.md

   <img src="tree_example.png">
 </p>

 Parse a PGN database of chess matches into a tree that fits each game's opening to a tree of [ECO codes](https://www.365chess.com/eco.php).
-It currently shows the most popular lines and variations.
+The tree above parses a FICS Games Database (83171 games) with all time controls, average rating > 2000, and for entirety of 2022.
+The games are each matched to nodes in the theory tree with traversal, and the positions with less than 2% occurance are filtered out to keep the graph legible.

 TODO:
 - [x] get some data from High elo players